Bismuthfallacy/NirbytesWebProxiesBlock/README.md

 # Schoolwebproxyblock
-Creates a list of new additions to the site schoolwebproxy.com which is often used to bypass school filtering.
-Admins of institutional or personal networks can incorporate this list, as can maintainers of popular blocklists.
+This list auto-updates to create a list of the web proxy sites listed on nirbytes.com which are often used to bypass network filtering in institutions.
+This list can be used to inform larger blocklists run by maintainers of such lists or network administrators.
-This list is automatically updated regularly.